 In some cases, we inject cortisone for DRUJ arthritis.
 Cortisone is a potent anti-inflammatory that reduces swelling associated with arthritis.
 It is particularly effective for inflammatory arthritis.

-Generally, for a small joint like DRUJ, you should have an ultrasound-guided injection.
-We know that ultrasound guidance improves the accuracy and effectiveness of an injection.
-Also, directing cortisone into the joint rather than the soft tissue reduces side effects such as skin thinning or depigmentation.
+Generally, for a small joint like the DRUJ, an ultrasound-guided injection is recommended.
+We know that ultrasound guidance enhances the accuracy and effectiveness of injections.
+Additionally, directing cortisone into the joint rather than the surrounding soft tissue reduces side effects, such as skin thinning or depigmentation.

 Sometimes, when symptoms return after a cortisone injection, we consider other injectables.
 Hyaluronic acid is a natural substance that, when injected into joints, reduces inflammation gently and naturally.
-PRP is extracted from blood after spinning in a centrifuge.
-We inject PRP for upper and lower limb joints, although evidence is less in DRUJ.
+PRP is extracted from blood after it is spun in a centrifuge.
+We inject PRP for upper and lower limb joints, although the evidence is less robust for the DRUJ.

 Surgery